Erlang-Startups-Paris/distributed-wordcount/README.md

 ----------------------------------------
 Open three shells, two clients and one server.
 (This can be done on any number of nodes)

-Update the file clients.txt with the clients names
+On the server node, update the file clients.txt with the clients names
 ```
 client1@host1
 client2@host2